 Tapping for Trauma

-EFT can be safely used for the treatment of trauma, as it calms down the amygdala (fire alarm in your brain that sets you off).
-As your amygdala and nervous system calm down, your prefrontal cortex (sensible part of your brain) will take over, and you will be able to process your experience.
+EFT can be used for the treatment of trauma, as it seems to calm down the amygdala (the fire alarm in your brain that sets you off).
+As your amygdala and nervous system calm down, your prefrontal cortex (the sensible part of your brain) will take over, and you may be able to process your experience.

-Some traumatic events may require only a number of EFT sessions in Exeter, while others will require a long-term commitment, especially if you had a difficult childhood.
+Some traumatic events may require only a number of EFT sessions, while others may require a long-term commitment, especially if you had a difficult childhood.
 As the treatment progresses, you may start feeling that your memories belong to the past.
-They will not come to your mind anymore, and you may not need to talk about them.
-If you do, your body will not feel activated.
-You will have a sense that they are resolved.
+They may not come to your mind anymore, and you may not need to talk about them.
+If you do, your body may not feel activated.
+You may have a sense that they are resolved.
 You just know it.
-You will be forgetting the past and be ready to start a brand new life, free to create whatever you wish.
+You may be able to forget the past and be ready to start a brand new life, free to create whatever you wish.
 Shifts are sometimes so radical that life feels like sheer excitement and full of opportunity.

 Please have a look at these videos to see what is EFT and how it works.